rdegges/rdegges-blog/articles/2010/writing-is-hard.md

 Mostly because I'm afraid.
 There are so many things I'd like to write about, new programming ideas, new techniques learned, interesting technical and non-technical content, but I never make myself do it.
-I'll get started, open up my editor, pick a topic, and start writing–but never find the will to finish.
+I'll get started, open up my editor, pick a topic, and start writing-but never find the will to finish.

 I was reflecting on this all last week, and came to the conclusion that I hate to fail.
 When I start writing, I envision a perfect article / blog post / paper